 The Instructions have been modified for 2019 to require the Appointed Actuary to document qualifications in what is called “qualification documentation.”
 The qualification documentation needs to be provided to the Board of Directors at initial appointment and annually thereafter.

 The following provides guidance Appointed Actuaries may find useful in drafting qualification documentation.
 Appointed Actuaries should use professional judgment when preparing the documentation and need not use the sample wording or format provided below.
 As a general principle, Appointed Actuaries should provide enough detail within the documentation to demonstrate that they satisfy each component of the ‘Qualified Actuary’ definition.
+In crafting the qualification documentation it may be helpful to think about what is important for the Board of Directors to know about their Appointed Actuary’s qualifications, and to remember that documentation should be relevant to the subject of the Actuarial Opinion being issued.

 Brief biographical information